 The following information is taken from our document 'The Sixth Form and Beyond', which is updated each December.
 It can be downloaded as a pdf file.

-|Head of Modern Foreign Languages:||Mr. T.C.
+|Head of Modern Foreign Languages:||Mr T.C.
 Whitehead|

-The School offers examination courses in French, German, and Spanish.
+Pupils follow the Cambridge Pre-U Principal Course syllabus in French, German and Spanish.
 More and more pupils are choosing Modern Foreign Languages in the Sixth Form because of their ever-increasing relevance to the world of work.
 Language skills are increasingly sought by employers in a wide range of fields; indeed, many international companies expect fluency in more than one foreign language.